Types of Workplace Testing

 - Convenient shipping and storage

 - Noninvasive specimen collection

 Some of the larger trucking companies in the United States are conducting hair follicle drug testing in addition to the required DOT 5 panel urine drug test.
-Those companies are quoting studies that show urinalysis alone is often less effective in detecting substance abuse, with only a two-to three-day window of detection.
-Hair testing, in contrast, provides up to a 90 day window to detect substance abuse.
+Those companies are quoting studies that show urinalysis alone is often less effective in detecting substance abuse, with only a 2-3 day window of detection.
+Hair testing, in contrast, provides up to a 90-day window to detect substance abuse.
 Between the longer detecting window and the accuracy of hair testing, it returns twice the number of positive drug test results as urinalysis drug screening.

-Flexibility in specimen options is a benefit to employers to effectively manage their drug testing and drug free workplace programs.
+Flexibility in specimen options is a benefit to employers to effectively manage their drug and alcohol screening and drug-free workplace programs.
 There are situations where a hair drug test might be more appropriate.
-Employers should always check with legal counsel before making changes or implementing a drug free workplace policy.
+Employers should always check with legal counsel before making changes or implementing a drug-free workplace policy.

-The following States or Cities have prohibitions against employment hair testing:
+The following states and cities have prohibitions against employment hair testing: